-Asbestos exposure remains a concern, particularly for those who work in industries that once used the mineral frequently.
+For individuals regularly working in industries that once used asbestos, exposure remains a major concern.
 Continued exposure can cause major health issues, including mesothelioma.
-Not everyone realizes, though, that asbestos can be lurking in unexpected places, including family homes.
+However, not everyone realizes asbestos often lurks in unexpected places, including family homes.

-Asbestos-containing materials (ACMs) were used to construct homes for many years before the Environmental Protection Agency (EPA) placed restrictions on asbestos use.
-In turn, many older homes can be sites of contamination, especially when renovations are done.
-If you unknowingly disturb ACMs during a home renovation, it can cause fibers to get into the air.
+Asbestos-containing materials (ACMs) were used to construct homes for years before the Environmental Protection Agency (EPA) placed restrictions on use.
+In turn, many older homes can be sites of contamination.
+When these older homes are renovated, owners may unknowingly disturb ACMs.
+Once disturbed, asbestos fibers can become airborne and pose a major health risk.

-Asbestos fibers, when inhaled, can get lodged in the lungs and airways, where they can accumulate and cause internal bodily damage.
-Asbestos exposure is linked to a number of health conditions, including include pleural effusions (a buildup of fluid in the space between the chest wall and the lungs), pleural plaque (a thickening of the tissue around the lungs), and asbestosis.
+Asbestos fibers, when inhaled, can become lodged in the lungs and airways.
+Once lodged there, they can accumulate and cause internal tissue damage.
+Asbestos exposure is linked to a number of health conditions, including pleural effusions (a buildup of fluid in the space between the chest wall and the lungs), pleural plaque (a thickening of the tissue around the lungs), and asbestosis.

 Asbestos inhalation is also the leading risk factor for mesothelioma, a cancer of the lining of the lungs.
-This type of cancer is aggressive, spreads quickly, and is often not diagnosed until it the disease is in its advanced state.
+This type of cancer is aggressive, spreads quickly, and is often not diagnosed until it is in an advanced state.

 Restrictions on Asbestos in the Home

-Asbestos was used in building for thousands of years because it resists heat, fire, electricity, and chemicals.
-When scientists discovered that the fibers could become airborne and cause illnesses, the EPA placed its restrictions, although the mineral isn’t completely banned in the U.S.
+Asbestos was commonly used in construction for thousands of years.
+It was useful for building because it resists heat, fire, electricity, and chemicals corrosion.
+When scientists discovered the fibers could become airborne and cause illnesses, the EPA placed restrictions on asbestos use.
+However, the mineral is not completely banned in the United States.

-The restrictions were initially placed on certain asbestos-containing building materials in 1973, and banned almost completely in 1989.
-That last ban, however, was overturned in 1991 by the federal court system.
+Restrictions were initially placed on certain asbestos-containing building materials in 1973.
+These materials were banned almost completely in 1989.
+The last ban, however, was overturned in 1991 by the federal court system.
 Today, the U.S. is one of few developed nations that have not completely banned asbestos.
-It’s still used in many home-building materials, but the asbestos in these products should be contained and prevented from becoming airborne.
+Asbestos is still used in many home-building materials, but the asbestosis required to be contained to prevent it from becoming airborne.

-According to the EPA bans that still stand, rollboard, corrugated paper, flooring felt, and commercial or specialty paper cannot contain asbestos.
-Certain types of spray-applied surfacing materials and pipe insulation are also banned, along with wall patching compound and artificial fireplace embers with asbestos.
-Furthermore, any so-called new uses, or products that did not historically have asbestos, can’t contain the mineral.
+According to EPA bans, rollboard, corrugated paper, flooring felt, and commercial or specialty paper cannot contain asbestos.
+Certain types of spray-applied surfacing materials and pipe insulation are also banned.
+Also, wall patching compound and artificial fireplace embers with asbestos are banned by EPA regulations.
+Furthermore, any so-called new uses, or products that did not historically have asbestos, cannot contain the mineral.

 How to Spot Asbestos While Remodeling

-Even modern homes may contain asbestos because of the overturned ban on products and materials with asbestos.
-However, it’s older homes, those built before the mid 1980s, that pose the greatest risks.
-Any remodeling project on an older home needs to include a plan for finding any asbestos, and for containing or removing the mineral if it is discovered.
-If you are worried about asbestos and do not want to take the risk of moving forward with a project, you can contact a licensed asbestos contractor to determine if you have any of the material in your home.
+Modern homes may also contain asbestos because of the overturned ban.
+However, older homes built before the mid 1980s pose the greatest risks.
+Any remodeling project on an older home should include a plan for containing or removing the mineral if it is discovered.
+If you are worried about asbestos, you can contact a licensed asbestos contractor for help.

-Since there are risks associated with asbestos exposure, it’s important to be aware of where this mineral may be in your home.
-In many cases asbestos is well enclosed, which keeps the fibers contained and protects people in the home from exposure.
-However, as you knock into walls, remove plumbing fixtures and pipes, and do other remodeling work, you may be disturbing asbestos fibers and contaminating the air in the house.
+Since there are risks associated with asbestos exposure, it is important to understand where this mineral may be in your home.
+In many cases, asbestos is well enclosed, keeping fibers contained and protecting people from exposure.
+However, as you knock into walls, remove plumbing fixtures and pipes, and do other remodeling work, you may be disturbing asbestos fibers and potentially contaminating the air in the house.
 Here are some places that are most likely to have asbestos:

 - Older vinyl and linoleum tiles and the glue used to adhere them to the floor.